50 Best Stocking Stuffer Ideas for Children

 Picking out stocking stuffers for kids can be easier than finding the best stocking stuffers for adults.
 There are so many toys and other items to choose from.

 My daughter loves pulling the new items out of her stocking and I try to wrap as many of the items as I can to make it even more fun for her.
-This year, we get to start the tradition with our son as well.
+We have started the tradition with our son as well.

 I have compiled all of the children's stocking stuffer ideas into one post.
 I broke it down into ages; babies & toddlers and preschoolers & young children.